Electone ELS-02C arrangement of the 1976 Cantopop hit, 狂潮.

 Once again, I’m attempting to do a whole song in Organ Flutes, a style that I feel is today, too often neglected in the Electone world.
 (With the instrument promoted as an “orchestra” miracle for decades)

 Maybe my effects setting aren’t right, or maybe I’m just too used to those bright orchestral combinations so frequently used.
 I’m beginning to think the Yamaha Electone Stagea simply isn’t suitable for such arrangements.
-Something else i.e. a preset organ sound, just has to be mixed in.
+Something else, i.e., a preset organ sound, always needs to be mixed in.

 In Cantonese, the name of the song and series is pronounced as “Kong Chew.”
 This actually means raging tide.
 Wouldn’t that have been a better English title than insipid “Hotel?”

 Free Yamaha Electone Score & ELS-02C Registration Data for 狂潮 (Hotel)

 Warning!
 The registration and Finale PrintMusic files are zip files!
 You might need to disable your virus/malware protection before downloading.

-- This is a straightforward arrangement, a Grade 7 at the most.
+- This is a straightforward arrangement, an Electone Grade 7 at the most.
 It’s also pretty short.
 I didn’t feel the need to extend the song for another cycle.

 - I’ve long been enamoured with the way true drawbar organ players “crush” choruses using tightly knitted chords on the upper keyboard; thus what I did in this arrangement.
 You can, of course, forgo that and just play the accompaniment using the lower keyboard.

 - I confess I based most of my Organ Flute settings on an old Sasaki Akio Electone score, with appropriate reductions in attack/percussion etc. I’m also an amateur with such 00840013 settings so please, feel free to amend if the sound is really “wrong” to you.

 - I’m using a very simple 8-beat rhythm pattern this time, one that’s based on the Easy Pop preset.
 You know, so as to get that retro Canto TV show feel.
-I actually even wanted to use the EL Drum Kit, but that turned out a little too old fashioned …
+I actually even wanted to use the EL Drum Kit, but that turned out a little too old-fashioned …

 About 狂潮: TVB’s Longest Drama Series